 “I'm very proud of the accomplishments I made when I was a young child, and I’m proud of the person I became from that.
 But I think that when describing me, I'm an actor.
 That’s who I am.
 I was an actor before; I’m an actor now,” she tells me with a furrow of her brow.
 “Being called an actor and being respected as an actor is something that I wish I felt more sometimes.”

-But now, her face has started appearing on bus benches and billboards (she posted a Twitter video in which she jumped and screamed the first time she saw one for The Act) and fans are already buzzing that she should get an Emmy for her turn as Gypsy.
+But now, her face has started appearing on bus benches and billboards (she posted a Twitter video in which she jumped and screamed the first time she saw one for The Act) and fans seemed to know early on that she'd get an Emmy for her turn as Gypsy.
 “I think people think that that's a normal thing for someone to see.
 They think that it’s normal for me to see myself on the side of a bus bench,” she explains.